katcipis/sicp/README.md

 external to the system what operation needs to be executed, the order of operations will be defined by time, the function has no saying on the order, and by definition it is not even a function since this makes no sense in math, this is a procedure.
-And this is coupled with time and is modeling it explicitely because it is time that will define the order that operations execute.
+And this is coupled with time and is modeling it explicitly because it is time that will define the order that operations execute.

 It reminds me more of real life, where people asks you to do stuff, and if someone asks you to do the same thing sometimes the answer will be different from the previous one.
-At this point I go back to concurrency, even when code is not concurrent itself, I/O models it, because on the world external to the program (which is not concurrent) concurrent things are happening, and the order that this concurrent events happens outside the program will determine its outcome.
+At this point I go back to concurrency, even when code is not concurrent itself, I/O models it, because on the world external to the program concurrent things are happening, and the order that this concurrent events happens outside the program will determine its outcome.

 As Alberson said, it is a way to represent reality, object orientation reminds us more of how our